01/09/2019 Amendment approved by Chancellor

 All students and employees are subject to NMSU policy and administrative rules and procedures.
 Any student or employee who violates policy, rules or procedures is subject to discipline up to and including termination and/or expulsion in accordance with the Administrative Rules and Procedures of NMSU or in the case of students, the NMSU Student Social Code of Conduct.
 Complaints may also be filed against visitors, consultants, independent contractors and outside vendors whose conduct violates these policies, with the possible sanctions of limiting access to campus facilities and other measures to protect the campus community.

-- Employees and students may file an internal discrimination complaint with OIE within fifteen (15) working days from the date of the incident(s).
+- Initiation of Complaint: Employees and students may file an internal discrimination complaint with OIE within ninety (90) working days from the date of the incident(s).
 Individuals may use the NMSU Internal Discrimination Complaint Form to submit their complaint.
 The use of this form facilitates the gathering of information that is necessary to assess the complaint.
-The OIE Executive Director (or designee) may extend the filing date of a complaint beyond the fifteen (15) working days if there are extenuating circumstances.
+The OIE Executive Director (or designee) may extend the filing date of a complaint beyond the ninety (90) working days if there are extenuating circumstances.

-- All individuals are required to cooperate with any investigation in response to allegations of discrimination.
-Refusal to cooperate in an investigation may result in disciplinary action in accordance with university policy, rules and procedures or student social code of conduct, as applicable.
-The completion of the investigation will be within sixty (60) days of initiation unless there are extenuating circumstances.
-A report of inquiry will be generated by the investigator and forwarded to the Executive Vice President and Provost.
-Within fifteen (15) days of receipt, the Executive Vice President and Provost (or designee) will review the report and render a decision in writing to the OIE Executive Director.
+(or designee) will review the report and render a decision in writing to the OIE Executive Director.
 The standard of evidence used for internal discrimination investigations is the “preponderance of the evidence”.
 Preponderance of the evidence means the greater weight of the evidence.
-The OIE Executive Director (or designee) will transmit the Executive Vice President and Provost’s (or designee) decision in writing to the complainant, the accused and appropriate administrators.
+The OIE Executive Director (or designee) will transmit the Provost and Senior Vice President for Academic Affairs (or designee) decision in writing to the complainant, the accused and appropriate administrators.
 The completion of the decision transmittal exhausts the internal process for employees, students and others or may file complaints.

 - Penalties: Cases for students who are found to have violated the NMSU Student Social Code of Conduct and/or the Regents Policy Manual or Administrative Rules and Procedures of NMSU will be referred to Assistant Dean of Students.
 Cases for employees who are found to have violated Regents Policy Manual or Administrative Rules and Procedures of NMSU will be referred to Human Resource Services/Employment and Labor Relations.
 Sanctions for students may include action up to and including expulsion.
 Sanctions for employees may include employment action up to an including termination in accordance with provisions of the Administrative Rules and Procedures of NMSU